-If you’re heading out on a backpacking or camping trip with your favorite Nalgene water bottle, then you might be wondering just how durable this thing is.
+If you’re bringing your favorite Nalgene water bottle for a trail run or overnight trip, you might be wondering how durable it really is.

 Is It Safe To Put Boiling Water In A Nalgene?

 Yes, it is safe to put boiling hot water in your plastic Nalgene water bottle.

 If you’re my age, then you probably remember several years back when there was a lot of concern about plastics leaking BPA and other toxic chemicals into your food and drink.
 At the time, there was a school of thought that putting hot liquids in plastic and heating up the plastic (like in a microwave) was dangerous for your health.

 As a result, many brands (including Nalgene) switched to a safer type of plastic that is free of BPA, BPS and phthalates back in 2008.